 The Journey gets saddled with an extremely basic infotainment suite, centering around a tiny 4.3-inch touchscreen interface, although the Crossroad gets the larger 8.4-inch screen.
 No smartphone integration or Wi-Fi is offered, although navigation with SiriusXM Traffic can be added to the Crossroad with the Popular Equipment Package.
 The standard six-speaker sound system supports AM/FM/CD/MP3 playback, which can be upgraded to a six-speaker premium sound system with a subwoofer that adds SiriusXM and additional USB ports.
 A rear-seat entertainment system, comprising a fold-down nine-inch screen with wireless headphones can be added to the Crossroad, too.

-After scoring a disappointing 69 out of 100 from J.D.
+After scoring a disappointing 69 out of 100 for reliability from J.D.
 Power back in 2018, the Dodge Journey has not been rated for dependability again.
-However, no recalls have been recorded since 2018, either, so perhaps the SUV is a little more dependable these days.
+However, no recalls have been recorded in the USA since 2018, either, so perhaps the SUV is a little more dependable these days.
 Among the 2018 recalls were issues pertaining to delayed rearview camera images, insufficient coating on the rear brake calipers, faulty cruise control, and problems with the voltage regulator.

 For 2020, new purchases are covered by a 36,000-mile/36-month basic warranty, while the powertrain warranty and roadside assistance plan are valid for 60,000 miles/60 months.

-The NHTSA gives the Journey an overall safety rating of four out of five stars with a full five-star rating for side crash evaluations, while the majority of the tests performed by the IIHS returned a rating of Good.
+In its review of the Dodge Journey, the NHTSA awarded it an overall safety rating of four out of five stars with a full five-star rating for side crash evaluations.
+Similarly, the IIHS's reviews saw the Dodge Journey earn a rating of Good in the majority of the crash tests.
 Only the small overlap front on the driver-side crash test was scored Poor, but so, too, were the headlights.

 Some people say the journey is more important than the destination, but in the case of the Dodge Journey, that simply isn't the case.
 Looking back to a time when Oprah was still telling us her favorite things, maybe this SUV would have made her list, but it's well past its prime now.
 Over more than 10 years, very few changes have been made to keep it relevant, so against ultra-modern crossovers like the Honda Pilot or Toyota Highlander, the Dodge simply can't compete.